 Pursuant to the Investment Advisory Agreement, the Adviser is not entitled to an incentive fee prior to an Exchange Listing.
 Following an Exchange Listing, the incentive fee will consist of two components that are independent of each other, with the result that one component may be payable even if the other is not.
 A portion of the incentive fee is based on the Company's pre-incentive fee net investment income and a portion is based on the Company's capital gains, each as described below.
-The portion of the incentive fee based on pre-incentive fee net investment income and a portion is based on the Company's capital gains, each as described below.
-The portion of the incentive fee based on pre-incentive fee net investment income in excess of a 1.5% quarterly in arrears commencing with the first calendar quarter following an Exchange Listing, and equals 100% of the pre-incentive fee net investment income in excess of a 1.5% quarterly "hurdle rate," until the Adviser has received 17.5% (reduced from 20% payable pursuant to the Original Investment Advisory Agreement) of the total pre-incentive fee net investment income in excess of 1.82% quarterly (reduced from 1.875% quarterly pursuant to the Original Investment Advisory Agreement) of all remaining pre-incentive fee net investment income for that calendar quarter.
-The 100% "catch-up" provision for pre-incentive fee net investment income in excess of the 1.5% "hurdle rate" is intended to provide the Adviser with an incentive fee of 17.5% (reduced from 20% payable pursuant to the Original Investment Advisory Agreement) on all pre-incentive fee net investment income when that amount equals 1.82% (reduced from 1.875% pursuant to the Original Investment Advisory Agreement) on all pre-incentive fee net investment income when that amount equals 1.82% (reduced from 1.875% pursuant to the Original Investment Advisory Agreement) on all pre-incentive fee net investment income when that amount equals 1.82% (reduced from 1.875% pursuant to the Original Investment Advisory Agre
+The portion of the incentive fee based on pre-incentive fee net investment income is determined and paid quarterly in arrears commencing with the first calendar quarter following an Exchange Listing, and equals 100% of the pre-incentive fee net investment income in excess of a 1.5% quarterly "hurdle rate," until the Adviser has received 17.5% (reduced from 20% payable pursuant to the Original Investment Advisory Agreement) of the total pre-incentive fee net investment income for that calendar quarter and, for pre-incentive fee net investment income in excess of 1.82% quarterly (reduced from 1.875% quarterly pursuant to the Original Investment Advisory Agreement) of all remaining pre-incentive fee net investment income for that calendar quarter.
+The 100% "catch-up" provision for pre-incentive fee net investment income in excess of the 1.5% "hurdle rate" is intended to provide the Adviser with an incentive fee of 17.5% (reduced from 20% payable pursuant to the Original Investment Advisory Agreement) on all pre-incentive fee net investment income when that amount equals 1.82% (reduced from 1.875% pursuant to the Original Investment Advisory Agreement) in a calendar quarter (7.27% annualized (reduced from 7.50% annualized pursuant to the Original Investment Advisory Agreement)), which is the rate at which catch-up is achieved.
+Once the "hurdle rate" is reached and catch-up is achieved, 17.5% (reduced from 20% payable pursuant to the Original Investment Advisory Agreement) in any calendar quarter is payable to the Advisory Agreemen

 Pre-incentive fee net investment income means dividends (including reinvested dividends), interest and fee income accrued by the Company during the calendar quarter, minus operating expenses for the calendar quarter (including the management fee, expenses payable under the administration agreement the Company has entered into with the Adviser (the "Administration Agreement"), as discussed below, and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding the incentive fee).
 Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature (such as original issue discount, debt instruments with pay-in-kind interest ("PIK") and zero coupon securities), accrued income that the Company may not have received in cash.
 The Adviser is not obligated to return the incentive fee it receives on PIK interest that is later determined to be uncollectible in cash.
-Pre-incentive fee net investment include any realized capital gains, realized capital appreciation or depreciation.
+Pre-incentive fee net investment income does not include any realized capital gains, realized capital losses or unrealized capital appreciation or depreciation.